baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 OLM descriptors also.
 The data model is also same as that of annotations, but the syntax is different to match OLM descriptors naming pattern.

-The only two fields that is used for binding is `Path` and `X-Descriptors`.
+The only two fields used for binding are `Path` and `X-Descriptors`.
-Path is a dot-delimited path of the field on the object that the descriptor describes.
-The X-Descriptors define the binding meta-data similar to CR/CRD annotation.
+**Path** is a dot-delimited path of the field on the object that the descriptor describes.
+The **X-Descriptors** defines the binding meta-data similar to CR/CRD annotation.

-If the path is pointing to a `Secret` resource, there should be an X-Descriptors like this:
+If the path is pointing to a `Secret` resource, there should be an X-Descriptors defined like this:

     urn:alm:descriptor:io.kubernetes:Secret

-Similary, if the path is pointing to a `ConfigMap` resource, there should be an X-Descriptors like this:
+Similary, if the path is pointing to a `ConfigMap` resource, there should be an X-Descriptors defined like this:

     urn:alm:descriptor:io.kubernetes:ConfigMap